FailAcademy/learning/wdp-vancouver/_slides/week-02/04-intro-to-jquery.md

 # Event Anatomy

-The basis anatomy of an **event listener** in jQuery is as follows:
+The basic anatomy of an **event listener** in jQuery is as follows:

 * The target element to listen to
 * The event we want to react to